-- There is a total of 4 editions for the Crisis Core Final Fantasy VII Reunion game: the standard edition, the digital deluxe edition, the hero’s legacy steel book, and the Crisis Core Reunion Collector’s Edition.
+• There is a total of 4 editions for the Crisis Core Final Fantasy VII Reunion game: the Standard, digital deluxe, Hero’s Legacy Steel Book, and the Collector’s Edition.

-- The standard edition costs $49.99 and contains the main game, or if pre-ordered, it also includes the Soldier Materia Set that grants the following skills to our protagonist.
+• The standard edition costs $49.99 and contains the main game, or if pre-ordered, it also includes the Soldier Materia Set.

-- The hero’s legacy book can be purchased through a pre-order deal, which is best for players who love to get their hands on physical media as it beautifully illustrates the game’s main protagonist.
+• The hero’s legacy book is best for players who love to get their hands on physical media as it beautifully illustrates the game’s main protagonist.

-- For PS5, PS4, and Switch, we recommend you go with the Hero’s Legacy Steelbook, or if you are on PC we recommend the standard edition.
+• I recommend you go with the Hero’s Legacy Steelbook or, if you are on PC, the standard edition.

 The Standard Edition